Underage Drinking Social Media Plan

 Week 5 – Be A Positive Role Model

 Post Copy – All Platforms: Teens watch the adults around them closely — especially when it comes to alcohol.
-SAMHSA reports that parent attitudes and behaviors are major predictors of whether youth choose to drink underage.
-When adults make responsible choices, youth are far more likely to delay first use and protect their developing brains.
-Being a positive role model means:
+Parent attitudes and behaviors are major predictors of whether youth choose to drink underage.

 #agematters #delayfirstuse #braindevelopment #underagedrinking #positiverolemodel

-Post Copy – All Platforms: According to Talk About It MO, teens are less likely to drink or misuse substances when the adults around them model healthy behaviors and set consistent expectations.
-When adults lead by example, Missouri teens are better equipped to delay first use and protect their developing brains.
+Post Copy – All Platforms: Your actions matter just as much as your words.
+Teens are less likely to drink or misuse substances when adults model healthy behaviors and set consistent expectations.

 #agematters #delayfirstuse #braindevelopment #underagedrinking #positiverolemodel

-Post Copy – All Platforms: Kids are always watching — and learning — from the adults around them.
-The Talk.
-They Hear You. campaign reminds us that what parents say and do plays a major role in whether youth choose to drink underage.
-When adults lead by example, youth are more likely to delay first use, make safer decisions, and protect their developing brains.
+Post Copy – All Platforms: Kids are always learning from the adults around them.
+When adults teach healthy choices through leading by example, youth are more likely to delay first use, make safer decisions, and protect their developing brains.
+You don’t have to be perfect — just intentional.

 #agematters #delayfirstuse #braindevelopment #underagedrinking #youthprevention #healthybrains #protectourfuture #talktheyhearyou #truth #positiverolemodel